 Chicago Schools with Dental Programs

-Students interested in attending dental school in Chicago, IL, have a limited number of schools from which to choose; however, although there are only two dental schools in the area, each one offers multiple programs.
+Students interested in attending dental school in Chicago, IL, have a limited number of schools from which to choose; however, there are a few dental schools in the area with multiple programs offered.
 Learn about the coursework and clinical requirements for each program below.
-The article ends with a table displaying various statistics about each school.
+The article also includes a table displaying various statistics about each school.

 - Chicago's largest university, the University of Illinois - Chicago, (UIC) is a research school that houses the well-regarded College of Dentistry that's located around two miles from the city's center.
-It offers dental medicine, oral sciences, international dentistry and clinical science programs at at either the doctoral or master's degree level.
+It offers dental medicine, oral sciences, and international dentistry programs at either the doctoral or master's degree level.
 UIC offers dental and oral health services to the general public through the college's on-site teaching and specialty clinics.

 University of Illinois - Chicago